mcflugen/nsf_supporting_docs/docs/Hutton_Results_from_Prior.md

 *Intellectual Merit*: This is an NSF-supported, international and community-driven program that seeks to transform the science and practice of earth-surface dynamics modeling.
-Integration Facility staff have published 78 peer-reviewed papers and provided 105 presentations.
+One of the main focuses of the project is to aid in model development and model coupling.
+Integration Facility staff have published 48 peer-reviewed papers and provided 85 presentations.

 *Broader Impact*: CSDMS2.0 has organized, hosted or sponsored 118 workshops, symposia and meetings, and offered 22 short courses and 36 clinics.
 The CSDMS